jtenavidal/ParticleTrackAnalysis/README.md

 Developed to look for specific features characteristic for muon and pion events -> develop a new PID method

-##OUTPUT:
+## OUTPUT file:

 RooT file containging three trees,

 ## Information in each tree:

-Event Tree contains general information of the event regardless of its nature
+### Event Tree contains general information of the event regardless of its nature

 - [X] event id
 - [ ] time now